 - The student is placed in the appropriate ESL classes in order to improve his or her communication skills in reading, writing, speaking and listening.

 - All ESL students attend classes Monday through Friday (fall and winter semesters) or Monday through Thursday (summer semesters) at specific times.

 - ESL students can take advantage of various free workshops that are offered on many different topics, including conversation, American culture, pronunciation, etc.

 - Students are strongly encouraged to become involved in campus activities, including the ESL Club.

-- Teachers are available to encourage, help and support student learning.
+- Instructors are available to encourage, help and support student learning.